orionrobots/orionrobots.github.io/wiki/automaton.md

 ## Vaucanson's Duck

-Vaucanson was a french inventor, who created an duck automaton capable of eating,, and appearing to digest food.
+Vaucanson was a french inventor, who created an duck automaton capable of eating and appearing to digest food.
 It excreted too - although there may have been a concealed pouch for this.

 Vaucanson also created one of the worlds first precision metal lathes using screws to adjust cutting depth for the tools, and factory machine automation for textiles.